sje30/damtp-unix-intro/README.md

 login to the ones in the 'public' group and to any research group that you belong.

+## DAMTP account information

+https://mypassword.maths.cam.ac.uk/  use your raven password to get/set your maths password.

 ## How to access your email

 https://office.com  New accounts should be on outlook.